Proper nutrition for diseases of the nervous system. Muscular dystrophy

 Morphogenesis of other types of dystrophies can develop according to four mechanisms: infiltration, decomposition, perverted synthesis or transformation.

-Features of types of dystrophy according to their localization and impaired metabolism of BJU
+Features of types of dystrophy according to their localization and disruption of BZH metabolism

-Cellular or parenchymal dystrophy is characterized by a metabolic disorder in the parenchyma of the organ.
-Under the parenchyma of an organ (not to be confused with a parenchymal organ, i.e. non-cavitary), in this case, we mean a set of cells that ensure its functioning.
+Cellular or parenchymal dystrophy is characterized by metabolic disorders in the parenchyma of the organ.
+The parenchyma of an organ (not to be confused with a parenchymal organ, i.e. non-cavitary) in this case refers to the set of cells that ensure its functioning.

-Fatty degeneration of the liver - a prime example a disease in which cells fail to do their job - the breakdown of fats - and they begin to accumulate in the liver, which can cause steatohepatitis (inflammation) and cirrhosis in the future.
+Fatty liver degeneration – shining example a disease in which cells fail to cope with their function - the breakdown of fats - and they begin to accumulate in the liver, which can cause steatogapatitis (inflammation) and cirrhosis in the future.

 Acute fatty degeneration of the liver can also be a dangerous complication, since it progresses quite quickly and leads to liver failure and toxic degeneration, which leads to necrosis of liver cells.

-In addition, parenchymal fatty degenerations include cardiac, when the myocardium is affected, which becomes flabby, which leads to a weakening of its contraction function, ventricular degeneration and kidney degeneration.
+In addition, parenchymal fatty degenerations include cardiac degeneration, when the myocardium is affected, which becomes flabby, which leads to a weakening of its contraction function, ventricular degeneration and renal degeneration.

-Hyaline-drip - characterized by the accumulation in the kidneys (less often the liver and heart) of protein drops, for example, with glomerulonephritis.
-It is characterized by a severe latent course, the result of which is an irreversible process of dystrophy.
+Hyaline droplet - characterized by the accumulation of protein droplets in the kidneys (less often the liver and heart), for example, with glomerulonephritis.
+It is characterized by a severe latent course, which results in an irreversible process of degeneration.

 This type also includes granular dystrophy, characterized by the accumulation of swollen hypochondria cells in the cytoplasm.

-Hydropic, in turn, is manifested by the accumulation of droplets of protein liquid in the organs.
-The process can develop in the cells of the epithelium, liver, adrenal glands and in the myocardium.
-If the number of such drops in the cell is large, then the nucleus is forced out to the periphery - the so-called balloon dystrophy.
+Hydropic, in turn, is manifested by the accumulation of drops of protein liquid in the organs.
+The process can develop in epithelial cells, liver, adrenal glands and in the myocardium.
+If the number of such drops in a cell is large, then the nucleus is displaced to the periphery - the so-called balloon degeneration.

-Horny dystrophy is characterized by the accumulation of horny substance where it should be normal, i.e. human epithelium and nails.
+Horny dystrophy is characterized by the accumulation of horny substance where it should be normally, i.e. human epithelium and nails.
 Its manifestations are ichthyosis, hyperkeratosis, etc.

-Parenchymal carbohydrate degeneration is a violation of the metabolism of glycogen and glycoproteins in the human body, which is especially characteristic of diabetes or, for example, with cystic fibrosis - the so-called hereditary mucous degeneration.
+Parenchymal carbohydrate dystrophy is a disorder of the exchange of glycogen and glycoproteins in the human body, which is especially characteristic of diabetes mellitus or, for example, with cystic fibrosis - the so-called hereditary mucous dystrophy.

-Extracellular dystrophy or mesenchymal can develop in the stroma (the base, which consists of connective tissue) of organs, involving the entire tissue along with the vessels in the process.
-That is why it is also called stromal-vascular dystrophy.
+Extracellular dystrophy or mesenchymal can develop in the stroma (the base that consists of connective tissue) of organs, involving the entire tissue along with the vessels in the process.
+That is why it is also called stromal vascular dystrophy.
 It can be in the nature of a protein, fat or carbohydrate disorder.

 A striking manifestation of this type of dystrophy is peripheral vitreochorioretinal dystrophy of the retina.
-It can be either congenital or acquired and can lead to reduced visual acuity (macula lesions) and poor orientation at night, and ultimately to retinal detachment or pigmentary dystrophy.
+It can be both congenital and acquired in nature and lead to decreased visual acuity (damage to the macula) and poor orientation at night, and ultimately to retinal detachment or pigmentary dystrophy.
 In addition, the cornea of the eye may also be involved in the process.

-Peripheral chorioretinal dystrophy is also characterized by severe disturbances in the nutrition of the fundus, which can lead to loss of vision.
+Peripheral chorioretinal dystrophy is also characterized by serious disturbances in the nutrition of the fundus, which can lead to vision loss.

-The most common phenomenon is muscular dystrophy, which is characterized by progressive weakness of human muscles and their degeneration - myotonic dystrophy, involving not only human skeletal muscles, but also the pancreas, thyroid, myocardium and, ultimately, the brain.
+The most common phenomenon is muscular dystrophy, which is characterized by progressive weakness of human muscles and their degeneration - myotonic dystrophy, involving in the process not only human skeletal muscles, but also the pancreas, thyroid, myocardium and ultimately the brain.

-Protein mesenchymal dystrophy can affect the liver, kidneys, spleen and adrenal glands of a person.
-In old age, the heart and brain are affected.
-As for the latter, the brain, this can lead to slowly progressive dyscirculatory encephalopathy - a violation of the blood supply to the brain, as a result of which diffuse disorders increase and, as a result, a disorder of the patient's basic functions of the brain.
+Protein mesenchymal dystrophy can affect the human liver, kidneys, spleen and adrenal glands.
+In old age, the heart and brain are susceptible to it.
+As for the latter, the brain, this can lead to slowly progressive discirculatory encephalopathy - a disruption of the blood supply to the brain, as a result of which diffuse disorders increase and, as a consequence, a disorder of the basic functions of the patient’s brain.

-As for stromal-vascular fatty degeneration, its vivid manifestation can be the patient's obesity and obesity or Derkum's disease, when painful nodular deposits can be observed on the limbs (mainly legs) and on the trunk.
+As for stromal-vascular fatty degeneration, its striking manifestation can be the patient’s obesity and obesity or Dercum’s disease, when painful nodular deposits can be observed on the extremities (mainly legs) and torso.

-Notable is the fact that stromal-vascular fatty degenerations can be both local and general in nature and lead both to the accumulation of substances, and, conversely, to their catastrophic loss, for example, as in alimentary dystrophy, which can develop as a result of malnutrition and nutritional deficiencies, both in humans and in animals.
+It is noteworthy that the stromal vascular fatty degenerations can be both local and general in nature and lead to both the accumulation of substances and, conversely, to their catastrophic loss, for example, as in nutritional dystrophy, which can develop as a result of malnutrition and lack of nutrients, both in people and in animals.

-This type characterized by metabolic disorders such as:
+This type characterized by metabolic disorders of such substances as:

 melanin, which protects against UV rays;